kd91/Predicting-mortality-on-pneumonia-influenza-patients/README.md

 # Predicting-mortality-on-pneumonia-influenza-patients
-Predicting mortality in patients diagnosed with Pneumonia and/or Influenza in the mimic-3 dataset.
+Predicting mortality on patients diagnosed with Pneumonia and/or Influenza using the mimic-3 dataset.

 ### Cohort Selection:
 The cohort selected for the proposed analysis is based on the following criteria: